-Notes to Condensed Consolidated Financial Statements For the six months ended December 31, 2021 and 2020 (Expressed in Canadian Dollars - Unaudited)
+Notes to Condensed Consolidated Interim Financial Statements For the nine months ended March 31, 2023 and 2022 (Expressed in Canadian Dollars- Unaudited)

-9. CEBA LOAN
+8. CEBA LOAN

 On April 30, 2020, the Company received the Canada Emergency Business Account ("CEBA") loan which is an interest-free loan to cover operating costs.
 The CEBA loan was launched by the government of Canada to support businesses by providing financing for their expenses that cannot be avoided or deferred, and assisting businesses for successful relaunch when the economy recovers from COVID-19.
-Repaying the balance of the loan on or before December 31, 2022 will result in a loan forgiveness of \$10,000.
+Repaying the balance of the loan on or before December 31, 2023, as extended from December 31, 2022 by the Government of Canada, will result in a loan forgiveness of \$10,000.

 Pursuant to IAS 20 Accounting for Government Grants and Disclosure of Government Assistance, the benefit of a government loan at below-market rate is treated as a government grant and measured in accordance with IFRS 9 Financial Instruments: the benefit of below-market rate shall be measured as the difference between initial carrying value of the loan (being the present value of a similar loan at market rates) and the proceeds received.
-The Company has estimated the initial carrying value of the CEBA Loan at \$30,671, using a discount rate of 10%, which was the estimated rate for a similar loan without interest-free component.
-The difference of \$9,329 will be accredited to the loan liability over the term of the CEBA Loan and offset to other income on the statement of loss and comprehensive loss.
+In fiscal 2020, the Company estimated the initial carrying value of the CEBA Loan at \$30,671, using a discount rate of 10%, which was the estimated rate for a similar loan without interest-free component.
+The difference of \$9,329 was accredited to the loan liability over the term of the CEBA Loan and offset to other income on the statement of loss and comprehensive loss.
+On December 31, 2022, the terms of the loan was extended for repayment on or before December 31, 2023.
+The Company revalued the initial carrying value of the CEBA loan at \$27,764, using a discount rate of 10%, which was the estimated rate for a similar loan without interest-free component.
+As a result, the loan ending balance as at June 30, 2022 was changed to \$34,450 and an adjustment of \$3,607 was made accordingly.